-****This group is currently suspended, until the Covid-19 restrictions are lifted.****
+****This group is currently meeting online, until the Covid-19 restrictions are lifted.****

 We are enthusiastic learners, not expert geologists, and we welcome anyone with an interest in the fascinating world around us.
 Our meetings this year (2020) are themed in part on refreshing our knowledge of tectonic plates, and the ancient ages of the earth, although we will cover many other things.
 Several times a year we have outings or visits, and in the last year we have visited the Stone Centre in Derbyshire, and spent three days on a fascinating field trip to the Isle of Anglesey.